Goose Creek Village, Virginia

 Goose Creek Village is a census-designated place (CDP) in Loudoun County, Virginia, United States.
-It was first drawn as a CDP prior to the 2020 census.
+It was first drawn as a CDP prior to the 2020 census, and as of the 2020 census had a population of 2,298.

 Geography

 Goose Creek Village is east of the center of Loudoun County, on the west side of Belmont Ridge Road.
 The Dulles Greenway (Virginia Route 267) runs through the southern part of the CDP, leading northwest 7 mi to Leesburg, the county seat, and southeast 10 mi to Washington Dulles International Airport.
 The community is bordered to the east by Ashburn.

 According to the U.S. Census Bureau, the Goose Creek Village CDP has a total area of 0.98 sqkm, all land.
 The community sits on the west side of a ridge above Goose Creek, a north-flowing tributary of the Potomac River.

 Demographics

 Goose Creek Village first appeared as a census designated place in the 2020 U.S. census.